Table of Contents

 Subtitles are the easiest and cheapest video localization factors.
 Although this is not quite a localization, rather, providing the video with text in a foreign language.
-To do this, the original replicas of the characters or announcer are drowned out, and a new text video series is added to the video.
-At the same time, it is necessary to do the translation in such a way that the viewer has time to read the subtitles, but not lose the essence.
+To do this, it’s necessary to do the translation in such a way that the viewer has time to read the subtitles, but not lose the essence.

 The disadvantage of this approach is that the viewer is continuously forced to read the text, rather than watch the video.
 On the other hand, in the future, it will be very easy to translate the subtitles into other foreign languages.

 If you still doubt whether you need video localization services, ask yourself this: Are you aiming to capture the attention of a foreign audience?